Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 - IF ADMIN, have access to remove products
 - IF ADMIN, have access to all orders
 - IF ADMIN, have access to an admin panel
+- Add products to my favourites
+- Set a favourite product, category and order frequency

 ## Design